-- a) ISS delivery plan is in place to deliver the £1.1 million savings target for the current financial year.
+a) ISS delivery plan is in place to deliver the £1.1 million savings target for the current financial year.
 Current projections indicate an in year shortfall against this target which is mostly offset by strict vacancy and cost control.
-Overall at quarter 2 the service projects a small overspend of £64,000 (0.6%); - b) Pilot of e-invoicing commenced in August initially for 3 suppliers.
-The next phase is due to be rolled out week beginning 28th of October with a further 3 suppliers; - c) Lifelong Learning and Employability course bookings are now Live in Legend; - d) A new support contract has been signed with Midland, the provider for iTrent, our integrated HR and payroll system, which ensures no increase in budget provision required over the next 5 years.
+Overall at quarter 3 the service projects a small overspend of £21,000 (0.2%);

+b) Purchase to Pay